espadrine/localeval/readme.md

 # Purpose

+Offering a process-separated timeout-ed VM for Node.js.

 Trying to find a reasonable cross-environment ES5 sandbox evaluation function.

-Offering a process-separated timeout-ed VM for node.
+Note that the browser part is experimental.

 # Warning

 If no timeout is given, it doesn't protect your single-threaded code against infinite loops.

-Additionally, the following leak:
+In the browser, the following leak:

 - `({}).constructor.getOwnPropertyNames = function(){return 'leak';}`
 - `Function("this.foo = 'leak'")()`